 Enjoy breathtaking sunset views from Temple of Poseidon.
 An amazing private tour from Athens to Sounio!
 Have a ride with your private air-conditioned luxurious minivan toward the Attica Riviera.
 You will drive along the shoreline and have wonderful views over the Saronic Gulf and the cliffs, beaches, and villages along the way.
 Above all choose a real tour with a Licensed guide and learn everything about the history of the Temple.

 The Temple Of Poseidon Tour

 After a 90 minutes ride, you will arrive in Cape Sounion and the magnificent ruins of the Temple of Poseidon.
 Subsequently, have a short walk to the temple, framed by the magnificent views of the endless blue of the Aegean Sea.
 Your Licensed English speaking guide will explain the temple’s long history.
 Meanwhile, find out about the Myths around it and its huge importance as a place of worship and vantage point.

 You can choose an Evening guided Temple of Poseidon private Tour from Athens to watch the sunset.
-As a result you will be mesmerised by the blues, reds and oranges that engulf the temple.
+As a result, you will be mesmerized by the blues, reds, and oranges that engulf the temple.

 The temple of Poseidon, the ancient Greek god of the sea, dominates the southernmost tip of Attica, where the horizon meets the Aegean Sea.
 Perched on the craggy rocks of Cape Sounio, the temple is enveloped in myth and historic facts dated from antiquity until the present times.